 What is a Tsunami Divorce?

 A tsunami divorce is one that completely blindsides a spouse, flattening him or her with a wave that was never spotted.
 A tsunami divorce is characterized by a normal marriage and a normal life up until the moment of total and utter destruction.
-The spouse that embodies the wave may simply disappear, abandoning their significant other with little to know communication or explanation.
+The spouse that embodies the wave may simply disappear, abandoning their significant other with little to no communication or explanation.
 Infidelity, substance abuse, and mental illness can all play a role in a tsunami divorce.
 The causes of a tsunami divorce are rooted in the past and far away from the marriage.
 These contributing factors lay buried beneath the placid sea of the marriage until they burst forth in a great wall of destruction.

 What Are the Effects of a Tsunami Divorce?